Silex/rocketjob/features.md

           for up to 3 times, etc...
     * The `after_fail` callback can be used to implement your own custom automated retry behavior.
-* Error Handling
-    * The error and complete backtrace is kept for every job that fails to aid problem determination.
 * Cron replacement
     * [rocketjob][0] is a great place to store jobs that need to run periodically
     * Using the `run_at` feature when a job finishes it can create a new instance of itself to run at the future time interval.
     * See [DirmonJob](https://github.com/rocketjob/rocketjob/blob/master/lib/rocket_job/jobs/dirmon_job.rb) for a great example of a recurring job.
-* Metrics supported out of the box

 [0]: http://rocketjob.io
 [1]: https://github.com/rocketjob/rocketjob_mission_control